Support, Resources and Guides for Pre-Health Majors

 A&S Pre-Health Advising Center & Programs

-About the Pre-Health Advising Center
+Connecting with the Pre-Health Advising Center

-Ohio University's Pre-Health Advising Center is for students interested in healthcare professions.
+Ohio University's Pre-Health Advising Center is for students interested in health care professions.

-The Pre-Health Advising Center for students—located in Irvine Hall Room 111—offers individualized assistance and advice for Ohio University students and alumni interested in the health professions, including Dentistry, Medicine, Optometry, Physical Therapy, Veterinary Medicine and other allied health professions.
+The Pre-Health Advising Center for students—located in Irvine Hall Room 124—offers individualized assistance and advice for Ohio University students and alumni interested in the health professions, including Dentistry, Medicine, Optometry, Physical Therapy, Veterinary Medicine and other allied health professions.